bralbral/ipinfo.sh/README.md

 # geoipweb

 A simple service for getting informations about an IP address.
-This is the code that powers rzip.fr
+This is the code that powers ipinfo.sh

 ## Usage

 ### API
-All the informations are on the [webpage](https://ipinfo.sh)

-Examples:
 ```
 $ curl ipinfo.sh
 82.65.180.141